unisoncomputing/unison-llm-support/instructions.md

 ## REQUIREMENTS: you must output the code you've written, and that code must typecheck

-ANYTIME you write code on my behalf, it needs to go to a file (you may suggest a file name), or as an artifact that I can copy/paste into a file, or if it is short, shown to me onscreen.
+ANYTIME you write code on my behalf, it needs to be in a scratch file (you may suggest a file name).
+This file must be typechecked with the Unison MCP server.

-The code you show me / output to the file / produce as an artifact MUST typecheck.

-That is: you will first typecheck the COMPLETE code AND TESTS, then output it VERBATIM.

-You will never output code that has not been typechecked.
+You are not done with a task if the scratch file you've created and edited has not been typechecked.

 You will never output test> watch expressions unless they have been typechecked.

-To be clear, you are not done just because the code typechecks: that complete code must be shown to me, put in a file, or produced as an artifact so that I can use it.
-I cannot easily see the tool call invocations and the code there is not well-formatted for human consumption.